vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

   AM).
 So when I got back from mid-sleep urination, in light of it being late and warm and just an hour to waking up, I ended up getting up just a few minutes later.

+### Update on the next night's sleep

+Going from 2025-01-23 to 2025-01-24, I had a little extra sleep that probably made up somewhat for the reduced sleep on this night.
+I went to sleep at 1:21 AM and woke up at 10:49 AM (my first alarm had been set for 10:45 AM, and I was semi-awake when it triggered; if it hadn't been for the alarm, I would likely have stayed in bed about 10-15 minutes more).
+This is about 9.5 hours of sleep, which likely makes up a large portion of the reduced sleep.